 ORGANIZER: Sharon Coleman

-a reading for the world-wide 100 000 Poets for Change reading
+Backyards: Poets for Local Change 2013—as part of the world-wide reading 100 000 Poets for Change